-Can't view your video in Elements Organizer because of codec issues?
-Try playing the video in your licensed version of Premiere Elements.
-View more solutions in Before you get started.
+Unable to view your video in Elements Organizer because of codec issues?
+Play the video in your licensed version of Premiere Elements.
+See Before you get started to view more solutions.

 Complete the following steps before you get started with viewing video files: